About the Radioactive Drug Research Committee

 The term “radioactive drug” is defined in 21 CFR 310.3(n) and includes a “radioactive biological product” as defined in 21 CFR 600.3.

-Approval of a research study by the RDRC is based on assurance that the following requirements are met:
+Approval of a research study by the RDRC is based on assurance that a protocol must:

 - Involve certain radioactive compounds generally recognized as safe and effective;

-- Be designed to use the radioactive compound to obtain basic information regarding the metabolism of the compound or regarding human physiology, pathophysiology, or biochemistry
+- Be designed to obtain basic information regarding the metabolism of the radioactive compound or regarding human physiology, pathophysiology, or biochemistry;

 - Not be intended for immediate therapeutic or diagnostic use;

-- Not propose to determine the safety and effectiveness of the drug (i.e., to carry out a clinical trial);
+- Not propose to determine the safety and effectiveness of the drug (e.g., to carry out a clinical trial);

 - Not be designed as part of the routine medical management of patients with a particular condition.